yizichangyin/home-assistant_ugreen-nas/README.md

 You now have a valid token that can be used to authenticate REST requests from Home Assistant.

-## Step 4: Creating Boot-Safe HA Config Entities for Your NAS
+## Step 4: Creating restart-safe config entities

 > **Purpose:** Ensure your token is easily accessible and quickly adjustable at any time without restarting HA.